-Does your business incur expenses for research and development in Georgia but not receive a Georgia research tax credit?
-Many Georgia companies, large and small, do not receive this incentive even while incurring significant payroll and consulting expenses.
-The reason is Georgia’s Research Credit structure penalizes companies for increasing gross receipts in Georgia.
-A company’s state apportionment may change one year and eliminate the company’s credit.
+Many Georgia companies, large and small, do not receive a Georgia research tax credit even while incurring significant payroll and consulting expenses.
+The reason is Georgia's Research Credit structure penalizes companies for increasing gross receipts in Georgia.
+A company's state apportionment may change one year and eliminate the company's credit.
 The Georgia Research Credit is awarded based on the ratio of R&D spending to Georgia gross receipts.
 This method does not encourage job growth by penalizing businesses for being successful.

 The federal research credit had the same problem and Congress addressed it in 2006 by enacting the Alternative Simplified Credit (ASC) method as an optional calculation method.
 The ASC examines the trend of R&D spending over the prior three-year period and does not consider gross receipts.
 Companies without a three-year R&D history may calculate a flat percentage of current year research expenses.